hrupam/Algorithms/README.md

 # Algorithms
-Covered almost all the popular algorithms (including Data Structures) in Computer Science.
-All are solved using C language and in a simple way for everyone to understand.
+Implementation of almost all popular algorithms (including Data Structures) in Computer Science.
+All are solved using C Programming language and in a simple way for everyone to understand.